EEdavidcastro/Senior_Design_Project-Modular_Synthesizer/README.md

   - .ms14 files are CAD files done in multisim software to show simulation

 Note on file labeling mistake:
--Current Source file has files inside named VCF, ignore the title/label of it being VCF, they are the current source files
+- Current Source file has files inside named VCF, ignore the title/label of it being VCF, they are the current source files